 Cons: CLEAN UP THE GARBAGE! there is broken glass on every single fairway old rusted metal car parts, beer cans water bottles cig butts, bed springs GARBAGE everywhere its like they put the new course on an old land fill from the 70's and pavers? come on put some pads in or secure the pavers correctly so you don't roll your ankles ?.... flow issue when people are on the tee of # 2 and people shooting 18 someone's gonna get hit. still lots of garbage. tree trimmings dumped in basket area...
 Course needs plantings some well placed trees would do this course well esp on the 2 long holes..
 The new layout has been in for awhile clean it up already

 Other Thoughts: course is short in length only throw a driver on 3 holes with all that space out there they could have at least 2 more @ 400ft.
 The course is showing promise but needs the difficulty needs to be turned up a bit.
 GET RID OF THE PAVERS

 0 of 3 people found this review helpful.

 New NFM Course An Improvement!

-The course features typical SW Florida flora and fuana with palm, oak, and pine trees to contend with.
-The fairways are well defined, but often tight and with some low cielings.
+Pros: The course features typical SW Florida flora and fauna with palm, oak, and pine trees to contend with.
+The fairways are well defined, but often tight and with some low ceilings.

 There is a good mix of hole lengths, and right/left turning fairways.